earthobservations/phenodata/doc/backlog.rst

 Ideas
 =====
-- [o] Work on proposal for PPODB-next
+- [o] Work on proposal for PPODB-next, see :ref:`ppodb`
+- [o] Add HTTP API endpoint based on SQL interface

 **********